-The minimum expectations are established based on the asset class in which the investment manager invests.
-SURS encourages its investment managers to strive to exceed the minimum expectations.
+In order to achieve the goals at the asset class level, minimum expectations have been established for individual investment managers.
+These levels are based on the asset class in which the investment manager invests.
+SURS encourages its investment managers to strive to exceed the minimum expectations shown in the table that follows.